jfuentesa/iimserver/README.md

 - **GET /log/node/{n}**: Retrieves the specific status log of the node identified by `{n}`.
 It provides detailed information about the particular node.

 - **GET /plugins/get**: Retrieves a list of all installed plugins on the server.

+### API Authentication

+Include an "Auth" header with the server token in each request, the server can verify the authenticity and authorization of the client making the request.
+This helps to secure the API and protect it from unauthorized access or malicious activities.
+The server token acts as a form of authentication to ensure that only authorized clients can access the API endpoints.

 ## Contributing